ultraio/docs-blockchain/downloads/docs.md

 -   [Subscriptions](./subscriptions.md)
 -   [Types](./types.md)

-## Why would someone need the NFTAPI?
+## Purpose of the Ultra API

-It’s currently hard to get specific current data about stuff that we consider central to our ecosystem.
-This means that Users, Token Factories, the Uniqs that they mint, and the metadata associated with them are hard to access.
+Accessing up-to-date, specific data within our ecosystem can be challenging.
+This includes information on Uniq Factories, the Uniqs they produce, and associated metadata—all vital components that are traditionally difficult to retrieve.

-The NFTAPI makes it easy for developers to integrate and use NFT data.

-## Specific Examples of what you can do with the NFTAPI

-The NFTAPI is targeted towards (surprise, surprise) NFT data.

-Some stuff that is now simple to do with access to the NFTAPI:
+The Ultra API simplifies the integration and manipulation of NFT data for developers.

+## Capabilities Offered by the Ultra API

+Focused on NFT data, the Ultra API facilitates a variety of tasks, making the following operations straightforward:

--   Get a list of all Token Factories IDs
+-   Retrieving a complete list of Uniq Factory IDs
--   Get a specific Token Factory based on an ID
+-   Fetching details for a specific Uniq Factory using its ID
--   Get a specific Uniq based on an ID
+-   Accessing a particular Uniq with its ID
--   Get a specific Token Factory based on the Uniq ID
+-   Identifying a Uniq Factory associated with a given Uniq ID
--   Get a list of Uniqs based on a wallet ID
+-   Listing Uniqs linked to a wallet ID
--   Get the Token Factory Metadata and/or Media Content based on an ID
+-   Extracting Uniq Factory Metadata and/or Media Content by ID, including images, descriptions, and more
-    -   Images
-    -   Descriptions
-    -   etc.
--   Get the Uniq type (collectible, game) based on an ID
+-   Determining the type of a Uniq (e.g., collectible, game) via its ID

-You can also get a lot of marketplace specific data like resale status, revenue split, metadata status, etc.
+Additionally, it enables access to marketplace-specific information such as resale status, revenue splits, and metadata conditions.

-## Using the NFTAPI
+## Using the Ultra API

-To use the NFTAPI developers must have a `client_id` to access the endpoints.
-To get access, developers must send an email to [developers@ultra.io](mailto:developers@ultra.io).
-Following this, a request must be made to the #devrel-requests Slack channel.
+Developers need a `client_id` to interact with the Ultra API's endpoints.
+For access, please send a request to [developers@ultra.io](mailto:developers@ultra.io).

 ---
 title: 'Queries'